- Leona Samson

 - Embody ease by relaxing your body and slowing your breathing: take your awareness from your thoughts to your body and your breathing.
 Scan your body and relax any tension as far as possible.
 Every person carries their tension in different areas, but many of us tense our shoulder and neck areas.
 Shallow, upper chest breathing is also part of the stress response, and along with relaxing any tension in our bodies, we should practice slow abdominal breathing to help us break out of the negative thought loop.

 - Carry on calmly and transition from inner to outer focus.
-If we are practicing Arugamama properly, it will lead naturally to a calm choice to carry on with life.
+If we access the right attitude, it will lead naturally to a calm choice to carry on with life.
 As far as our conscious energy is concerned, we shift from an inner to an outer focus.
-Self awareness is important, but as everything good, too much of it, too much focus on our inner life, is a form of self-absorption.
+Self awareness is important, but as with everything good, too much of it, too much focus on our inner life, is a form of self-absorption.
 It’s time to just get on with life and, as phrased by the British WWII poster, “Keep Calm and Carry On.”

 - Emerge with compassion.
 The best way to emerge from this practice is with compassion.
 Firstly, have compassion for yourself and your struggles.
 Refuse to judge yourself harshly whether or not you succeeded in dealing with your worry attack as you would have liked.
 Then, connect to your common humanity – you are not the only person struggling with anxiety and worry.